-2) Grease an 8 inch/20 cm cake tin, and line with baking parchment, making it higher than the sides of the tin.
-(This helps prevent the cake burning on top.)
+- Grease an 8-inch (20-centimeter) cake tin, and line with baking parchment, making it higher than the sides of the tin.
+(This helps prevent the cake from burning on top.)

-3) In a large bowl sift together flour, salt, baking powder, soda and cinnamon.
+- In a large bowl, sift together flour, salt, baking powder, soda and cinnamon.
 Add nuts if you are using them.

-4) Beat the eggs (this is easiest with an electric beater, but a whisk will do.)
+- Beat the eggs (this is easiest with an electric beater, but a whisk will do).

-7) Add all wet ingredients—the carrots, eggs, oil and dates—to the dry ingredients and mix thoroughly.
+- Add all wet ingredients—the carrots, eggs, oil and dates—to the dry ingredients and mix thoroughly.

-8) Pour into the baking tin and bake for 45 - 55 minutes.
+- Pour into the baking tin and bake for 45 to 55 minutes.
 To check it is ready, insert a skewer into the middle of the cake.
-If it comes out clean the cake is ready; if the skewer has cake mixture sticking to it, it needs to cook for longer.
+If it comes out clean, the cake is ready; if the skewer has cake mixture sticking to it, it needs to cook for longer.

 - Spread on the cake.
-(It will not to completely smooth.)
+(It will not be completely smooth.)

 - Decorate with walnuts if you are using them.